INTERVIEW: Kazakh gold miner AltynGold on a roll

 London-listed gold miner AltynGold with assets in Kazakhstan reported strong first-half results, with revenue doubling year on year to $23mn and a net profit of $9.3mn for the period, compared to a loss in the same period a year earlier. bne IntelliNews sat down with CEO Aidar Assaubayev to delve into the company’s history and discuss some of the challenges its owners have faced along the way.

-Assaubayev was born in Almaty in 1976, the son of an established mining entrepreneur Kanat Assauabayev and his wife Marussya Assaubayeva.
+Assaubayev was born in Almaty in 1978, the son of an established mining entrepreneur Kanat Assaubayev and his wife Marussya Assaubayeva.
 He shared in his father’s interest in mining from a young age and graduated from the Kazakh State Technical University with a degree in Engineering and Economics in 2000, later continuing his education with a doctorate in economics from the Moscow State Institute of Steel and Alloys.
 In 2012, together with his family, he purchased AltynGold Plc, which has been built into a successful business.
 Aidar is now based in Almaty, where he lives with his wife and children.

 bne: Your family has now been in control of AltynGold for almost a decade.
 What was it that first attracted you to the company and convinced you it was a great investment?